-Adding a New Switch to an Existing QFX Series Virtual Chassis
+Adding a New Switch to an Existing EX4650 or QFX Series Virtual Chassis

-Use this procedure to add a new switch to a QFX Series Virtual Chassis.
+Use this procedure to add a new switch to an EX4650 or a QFX Series Virtual Chassis.

 To add a switch to a Virtual Chassis Fabric (VCF), see Adding a Device to a Virtual Chassis Fabric.

-Adding a New Switch to a QFX Series Virtual Chassis
+Add a New Switch to an EX4650 or QFX Series Virtual Chassis

-You can use this procedure to add a switch in a supported combination to an existing Virtual Chassis.
-A QFX Series Virtual Chassis can be a non-mixed or mixed Virtual Chassis consisting of a supported combination of switches interconnected using Virtual Chassis ports (VCPs).
-QFX series switches that can be members of a Virtual Chassis include QFX3500, QFX3600, QFX5100, QFX5110, or QFX5200 switches.
-EX4300 switches can also be members of a mixed QFX Series Virtual Chassis with QFX 3500, QFX3600, or QFX5100 switches.
+You can use this procedure to add a switch in a supported combination to an existing EX4650 or QFX Series Virtual Chassis.
+A Virtual Chassis is a supported combination of switches interconnected using Virtual Chassis ports (VCPs).
+EX4650, QFX5120 and QFX5200 switches can be members of a non-mixed Virtual Chassis only (all members must be the same type of switch).
+QFX series switches that can be members of a mixed or non-mixed Virtual Chassis include QFX3500, QFX3600, QFX5100, and QFX5110 switches.,.
+EX4300 switches can also be members of a mixed QFX Series Virtual Chassis with QFX3500, QFX3600, and QFX5100 switches.
 See Understanding Mixed EX Series and QFX Series Virtual Chassis for details on the types and combinations of switches that can make up a mixed QFX Series Virtual Chassis.

 EX4300 multigigabit model (EX4300-48MP) switches are not supported in a mixed Virtual Chassis with QFX Series switches.